rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 * Size of the inode list;
 * Number and list of free inodes.

-A copy is loaded in the central memory as soon as the system is initialized.
-This copy is updated as soon as it is modified and the system saves it periodically (command `sync`).
+After the system is initialized, a copy is loaded into the central memory.
+This copy is updated as soon as modified, and the system saves it periodically (command `sync`).

-When the system stops, it also copies this table in memory to its block.
+When the system stops, it copies this table in memory to its block.

 ### Table of inodes